 In the beginning, people were skeptical about its use and felt that it might distract the driver.
 Companies were reluctant to invest in the device.
 But eventually, it became standard in all vehicles.

-Anderson never received any money for her invention in her life.
-She did finally get some credit in 2011 when she was inducted into the Inventors Hall of Fame.
+Anderson never received any money for her invention.
+Hover, she did finally get some credit in 2011, when she was inducted into the Inventors Hall of Fame.